Price:£750.00 - £7,750.00

-All the Scultura models get a compact chainset with a wide range 11-28t cassette.
-This means you get the same wide range of usable gears on every bike in the range.
+Most of the Scultura models get a compact chainset with a small road cassette.
+The top end bikes use the Semi-compact 52/36 chainset.
 The alloy framed bikes start with a Shimano Claris 8-speed cassette on the 100 and move up to 9, 10 and then 11-speed on the 400.
 This means that you get a smaller step between each gear with the increased number of cogs on the cassette.
 The carbon framed bikes all get an 11-speed cassette.
-The shifting precision improves as you move through the range, from 105 on the 4000 all the way up to Dura-Ace on the team bikes.
+The shifting precision improves as you move through the range, from 105 on the 4000 all the way up to Dura-Ace and Sram Red eTAP AXS on the top line bikes.

-Most models have both a disc and rim brake version.
+There are 3 rim brakes entry-level models, all others fun disc brakes.
 In the dry the braking performance is similar but in the wet the disc brake versions really shine.
 With disc brakes there is very little difference between the performance in wet and dry conditions.
 This means you can slow down with more confidence knowing that your brakes will be there as soon as you pull the lever.
 The Scultura 200 disc uses mechanical disc brakes.
 Every other bike gets the improved performance of hydraulic disc brakes.

 Like their frames, Merida build their wheels in-house wheels and these are fitted to the majority of bikes in the Scultura range.
 These wheels offer excellent performance for the price, in disc and rims brake options.
-The entry level models get Merida Comp wheels, and as the range moves up, then wheels go up to the Comp SL and then to the Expert SL for the Scultura 5000.
+The entry level models get Merida Comp SL wheels, as the range moves up, then wheels go up to the Comp SL and then to the Expert SL for the Scultura Disc 300.

 The Merida Scultura is a great road bike for the budget of every road rider.
 The entry level models are perfect for those looking to get into road riding, wanting a more performance focused bike without breaking the bank.
 The performance of the bikes increases as you go through the range, and the extra price of the higher-end models is money well spent.

 The alloy and CF2 frames offer a more comfortable body position on the bike, making them ideal for every day road riders.
-For aspiring pro riders, the 7000-E and team models offer a racier, aggressive geometry, with the CF4 frames.
+For aspiring pro riders, the top end models offer a racier, aggressive geometry, with the CF4 frames.
 These bikes are the bikes for those who want competitive road racing bike to aim for the podium.

 £83.25 per month on finance